 The capital city of Malaysia is Kuala Lumpur and like many capital cities, you will notice the distinct architecture, towering skyscrapers, and friendly locals.
-Explore the nightlife and local restaurants but when you are ready to leave the city for an outdoor exhibition don’t forget to visit the Batu Caves.
+If you visit Kuala Lumpur, you must make time to experience the nightlife and local restaurants but when you are ready to leave the city you have lots of options.
+For an outdoor exhibition, visit the Batu Caves.
 400 million-year-old hills made of limestone with an over 100-year old temple inside is the jewel of the annual Hindu festival of Thaipusam.

 Views from Petronas Twin Towers